On this page

 TypeError: Cannot read properties of undefined (reading 'email')

-How to read it: Ignore all the framework frames (Express, React internals, Node core).
-Find the first frame that points to *your* files — that's where the crash is.
+Ignore all the framework frames from Express, React internals, and Node core.
+Find the first frame that points to your files.
+That is where the crash is.

-Here: utils/format.js:23 is the crash, called from api/users.js:45.
-The Express frames below are irrelevant — they just show how the request was routed.
+Here, utils/format.js:23 is the crash, called from api/users.js:45.
+The Express frames are irrelevant.
+They only show how the request was routed.

 React Stack Traces: The Component Tree